 When using a super fluke, the weightless Texas rig is an outstanding choice for the use of the entire fluke.
 It’s also extremely simple to rig and can get quick results, even if the fish are being shy or holding under cover in deep water.

 Simply run your straight or offset hook through the nose of the fluke until the point of your hook is barely emerging on the belly of the fluke.
 This gives you a secure presentation as well as a rapid hookset guarantee when the bass strikes your line.

-The weightless Texas rig can be used with an EWG style offset hook as well as standard worm hooks.
+The weightless Texas rig can be used with an EWG style offset hook as well as standard worm hooks (see here for more info on types of bass fishing hooks).
 You can also use straight shank hooks to have your hook point just below the skin of the super fluke or soft plastic worm.
 If you prefer to use the EWG hook, be sure to run the hook shaft all the way through the Zoom super fluke or other bait and reskin it to make it weedless when fishing in heavy vegetation.

 - Can be rigged with various baits